tapquo/appnima.docs/readme.md

 ------------
 Just for reading this document you are telling that you are a developer who wants to improve his skills continously and wants to create more efficient projects.
 App/nima is the first platform which offers logic services for any type of project, no matter you want to create an application or a site, App/nima will help you in both situations.

 A bit of history, 3 years ago in [**Tapquo**](http://tapquo.com) we found a common problem in the development area, it was sthat each new product we create we had to repeat every time the same basic functionalities.
-App/nima borns from the need of being more efficients and the desire to develop only the business features of our new product and no more the horizontal logic.
+App/nima borns from the need of being more efficients and the desire to develop only the business features of our new product and no more the horizontal l

 + OAuth 2 services for authentication
 + User management